site24x7/plugins/sap_hana_database/README.md

 ###Metrics Monitored

-		1.ACTIVE_THREADS - The number of active threads 2.ACTIVE_TRANSACTIONS - The number of active transactions 3.BACKUP_CATALOGS - The total number of backup catalogs 4.DATA_DISK_FREE_SIZE - The volume of the free size of the data disk 5.IDLE_CONNECTIONS - The number of idle connections 6.INACTIVE_TRANSACTIONS - The number of inactive connections 7.INDEX_SHARED_FREE_SIZE - Free shared memory size of the index module 8.INDEX_SERVER_MEMORY_POOL_HEAP_USED_SIZE - The amount of pool heap memory that is in use of the index server 9.INDEX_SERVER_MEMORY_POOL_USED_SIZE - The amount of memory in use from the memory pool of the index server 10.INDEX_SERVER_MEMORY_POOL_SHARED_USED_SIZE - The amount of pool shared memory that is in use of the index server 11.LOG_DISK_FREE_SIZE - The volume of the free size of the log disk 12.NAMESERVER_MEMORY_POOL_HEAP_USED_SIZE - The amount of pool heap memory that is in use of the name server 13.NAMESERVER_MEMORY_POOL_USED_SIZE - The amount of memory in use from the memory pool of the name server 14.NAMESERVER_MEMORY_POOL_SHARED_USED_SIZE  - The amount of pool shared memory that is in use of the name server 15.QUEUING_CONNECTIONS - Total number of connection currently queued 16.REPLICATION_ERRORS - Number of replication is in error 17.REPLICATION_SYNCING - Number of syncing replication
-		18.RUNNING_CONNECTIONS - Total number of statement is executing 19.TOTAL_DELTA_MERGE_ERRORS - Total number of table delta merge statistics 20.TOTAL_EXPENSIVE_STATEMENTS - Total number of expensive statements 21.TOTAL_NETWORK_IO_OPERATIONS - Total network I/O operations
+		1.Active Threads - The number of active threads 2.Active Transactions - The number of active transactions 3.Backup Catalogs - The total number of backup catalogs 4.DATA Disk Free Size - The volume of the free size of the data disk 5.Idle Connections - The number of idle connections 6.Inactive Transactions - The number of inactive connections 7.Index Server Memory Pool Heap Used Size - The amount of pool heap memory that is in use of the index server 8.Index Server Memory Pool Used Size - The amount of memory in use from the memory pool of the index server 9.Index Server Memory Pool Shared Used Size - The amount of pool shared memory that is in use of the index server 10.LOG Disk Free Size - The volume of the free size of the log disk 11.Name Server Memory Pool Heap Used Size - The amount of pool heap memory that is in use of the name server 12.Name Server Memory Pool Used Size - The amount of memory in use from the memory pool of the name server 13.Name Server Memory Pool Shared Used Size  - The amount of pool shared memory that is in use of the name server 14.Queuing Connections - Total number of connection currently queued 15.Replication Errors - Number of replication is in error 16.Replication Syncing - Number of syncing replication 17.Running Connections - Total number of statement is executing 18.Total Delta Merge Errors - Total number of table delta merge statistics 19.Total Expensive Statements - Total number of expensive statements 20.Total Network I/O Operations - Total network I/O operations 21.Total Column Unloads - Total number of column unloads